Skip to main content

 Community conversations, belief and determination.
 Possibly;

-Children pay a term rate to cover costs, or we find sponsorship for children as needed.
+Children could pay a term rate to cover costs, clubs find sponsorship for children as needed.

 We've talked to the Mental Health Foundation, Rural Women's Network, Marae, HCC Youth Action Plan, Police Youth Laison Officers, Creative Waikato, Youth Workers in Tokoroa, Raglan, Ngaruawahia, Huntly, and Hamilton and more!

-Young people who have been to Children's Art Houses say
+Young people who have been to Children's Art Houses and who participated in community murals, say;

 "I learned that my life is my choice" 14 y.o. girl